 Although the branch is not liable to taxation in Malaysia, the company will still have to be registered with the Companies Commission Malaysia (SSM), prior to starting its business activities there.
 As a general rule, the branch must undertake business activities that are carried out by the parent company.
 From a management point of view, the legal requirements stipulate that a branch should be represented by two Malaysian residents.

 When registering a branch office, one must pay specific fees to the Companies Commission of Malaysia (SSM).
-In 2023, the registration of a trading name of branch offices costs RM 60 per year, and an additional RM 5 for each branch office opened here.
+In 2024, the registration of a trading name of branch offices costs around RM 60 per year, and an additional RM 5 for each branch office opened here.
 All companies operating in this country are legally required to inform the SSM of any updates they may bring to the data that has already been registered when the company was incorporated.

 If an update appears, such as the modification of the shareholding structure, naming other directors, changing the company’s office, and so on, the investors must inform the SSM, which will update the company data.
-The standard fee for 2023 is RM20 and for branches, an additional fee of RM5 will apply for each branch unit.
+The standard fee for 2024 is around RM20 and for branches, an additional fee of RM5 will apply for each branch unit.

 What are the documents for opening a Malaysian branch?

 As a foreign company entering the Malaysian market through a branch office or another type of business entity, it will be necessary to provide a set of company documents that will be submitted to the local authorities, as a part of the registration process.
 As a general rule, a foreign company will need to provide the following:

 - certified copy of the certificate of incorporation of the parent company that will be represented on the local market through a branch office;